Campus Safety Protocols - FAQs

 5. Are the University’s sports facilities open?

 All contact sports including football, basketball, cricket, tennis and badminton can be permitted if you bring your own equipment to avoid contact from others through the sports equipment, keeping with KHDA recommendations.
-The University’s pool and gym will remain closed, however students can use our sports facilities for activities that allow for social distancing like yoga, running and more.
+The University’s pool and gym will remain closed, however students can also use our sports facilities for activities that allow for social distancing like yoga, running and more.

 6. What about club meetings and other events?

 Club activities, student meetings, conferences and other events will be held virtually.

 1. When will the Student Residences be operational?